based on Reviews

 antioxidant

 The Moringa leaf probably has an antispasmodic effect due to the thiocarbamate it contains, which is the basis for its traditional use for diarrhea.
-Another thiocarbamate could have an anticarcinogenic effect.
-Antibacterial activities are probably due to the isothiocyanate content.
-A liver-protecting effect is likely to be derived from the quercetin that is also found in Moringa.
+Another thiocarbamate may have anticarcinogenic effects.
+Antibacterial activity is likely due to the isothiocyanate content.
+A liver-protective effect may be derived from quercetin, which is also found in Moringa.
 Finally, a positive effect on thyroid function is also conceivable.
-In any case, the antioxidative effect of the Moringa leaf is undeniable, which is not only due to the content of vitamin C, beta-carotene and vitamin E, but also to the flavonoids and other polyphenols it contains.
+The antioxidant effect of the Moringa leaf is undeniable, which is due not only to its vitamin C, beta-carotene, and vitamin E content, but also to the flavonoids and other polyphenols it contains.

-Another interesting finding was the 17.5% increase in hemoglobin levels, which the authors attribute to the high vitamin C content, which may have improved the absorption of iron from the diet (see Kushwaha, S. et al. 2014.
+Another interesting finding was the 17.5% increase in hemoglobin levels.
+The authors attribute this to the high vitamin C content, which may have improved the absorption of iron from the diet (see Kushwaha, S. et al. 2014.
 Effect of supplementation of drumstick (Moringa oleifera) and amaranth (Amaranthus tricolor) leaves powder on antioxidant profile and oxidative status among postmenopausal women.
 J Food Sci Technol.
 51(11):3464–3469).

 Your shopping cart